OpenDSA/OpenDSA/RST/en/PIFLA/DPDA.rst

 How about for PDAs?
-We have introduced the concept of non-determinism to PDAs (we call these NPDAs), and we have shown that every CFG as an equivalent NPDA, and vice versa.
+We have introduced the concept of non-determinism to PDAs (we call these NPDAs), and we have shown that every CFG has an equivalent NPDA, and vice versa.
 Thus, NPDAs can recognize all CFL.